Breast screening

 The results of your screening mammogram are sent by post to you and your GP.

-Most women will receive a letter telling them their mammogram showed no signs of cancer.
+Most people will receive a letter telling them their mammogram showed no signs of cancer.
 They’ll be invited for screening again in 3 years.

-Some women will get a letter asking them to come back for further assessment.
+Some people will get a letter asking them to come back for further assessment.
 This is because more tests are needed to assess a change seen on the mammogram.
-Being recalled doesn’t necessarily mean you have breast cancer, just that more tests are needed.
+Being recalled doesn’t necessarily mean you have breast cancer.

-Occasionally some women receive a letter asking them to go back for another mammogram because a technical issue meant the image was unclear.
+Occasionally some people receive a letter asking them to go back for another mammogram because a technical issue meant the image was unclear.

 7. Staying breast aware between mammograms

-Having mammograms cannot prevent breast cancer, and it’s possible for breast cancer to develop in the three years between each mammogram.
+Having mammograms cannot prevent breast cancer, and it’s possible for breast cancer to develop in the 3 years between each mammogram.

 It’s important to continue to be breast aware and report any changes to your GP even if you have had a mammogram recently.